paypal/PayPal-iOS-SDK/docs/single_payment.md

     2. Sends the payment response to your servers for [verification](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/) or [capture](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment).
     3. Provides the user their goods or services (usually via your servers).

+*Optionally, your app can also instruct the PayPal iOS SDK to ask the user to pick a* **Shipping Address**:
+* Your code...
+    1. Instructs the PayPal iOS SDK to display an app-provided Shipping Address and/or the Shipping Addresses already associated with the user's PayPal account.
+* The PayPal iOS SDK...
+    1. Allows the user to examine and choose from the displayed Shipping Address(es).
+    2. Adds the chosen Shipping Address to the payment information sent to PayPal's servers.
+* Your server...
+    1. When [verifying](https://developer.paypal.com/webapps/developer/docs/integration/mobile/verify-mobile-payment/) or [capturing](https://developer.paypal.com/webapps/developer/docs/integration/direct/capture-payment/#capture-the-payment) the payment, retrieves the Shipping Address from the payment information.

 Sample Code
 -----------